1991 Perfect Storm: Farther south

 In North Carolina along the Outer Banks, high waves were initially caused by Hurricane Grace and later its interaction with a high pressure system.
 This produced gale-force winds and 12 ft waves in the town of Duck.
 Later, the extratropical predecessor to the unnamed hurricane produced additional high waves, causing oceanfront flooding from Cape Hatteras through the northern portions of Currituck County.
 Flooding was first reported on October 28, when the ocean covered a portion of North Carolina Highway 12 north of Rodanthe; the route is the primary thoroughfare in the Outer Banks.
 Nags Head, Kitty Hawk, and Kill Devil Hills had large portions covered with water for several blocks away from the beach.
 The resultant flooding damaged 525 houses and 28 businesses and destroyed two motels and a few homes.
 Damage was estimated at $6.7 million (1991 USD).
 Farther south, the storm left 14 people injured in Florida.
 There was minor beach erosion and flooding, which damaged two houses and destroyed the pier at Lake Worth.
 In some locations, beaches gained additional sand from the wave action.
 Two people went missing off Daytona Beach after their boat lost power.
 High waves destroyed a portion of State Road A1A.
 Damage in the state was estimated at $3 million (1991 USD).
 High waves also affected Bermuda, the Bahamas, and the Dominican Republic.
 In Puerto Rico, waves of 15 ft affected the island's north coast, which prompted 32 people to seek shelter.
 The waves swept a person off a large rock to his death.

+In media

+The storm was the basis of the book and movie The Perfect Storm.
+It was also the subject of an episode from the Discovery Channel program I Shouldn't Be Alive.